dutchsloot84/Release-Copilot/README.md

 Double-click `scripts/run_local.bat` (Windows) or run `./scripts/run_local.sh` (macOS/Linux) with **no args** and you’ll get:

 - auto-detect config JSON
-- pick branch mode (release/develop/both)
+- show default release/develop branches and pick branch mode
-- optional Fix Version (enables Jira comparison)
+- optional Fix Version (uses config default if present)
-- optional LLM narrative (model + budget)
+- optional LLM narrative (model + budget; model defaults from config)
 - summary screen, then run

 The script remembers your **last run** in `data/.last_run.json` so you can repeat with one keystroke.
 On success it opens `data/outputs/` automatically.